FeatureBaseDB/python-pilosa/README.md

 #### Queries

-Once you have database and frame objects created, you can create queries for those.
-Some of the queries work on the columns; corresponding methods are attached to the database.
+Once you have indexes and frame objects created, you can create queries for them.
+Some of the queries work on the columns; corresponding methods are attached to the index.
 Other queries work on rows, with related methods attached to frames.

 For instance, `Bitmap` queries work on rows; use a frame object to create those queries: